camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/index.md

 - Discuss workload migrations (operations)
 - Eventual consistency

-Please [reach out to us](/contact/) to discuss your specific migration use case.
+[Reach out to us](/contact/) to discuss your specific migration use case.